The history of Bergen-Belsen

 Unveiling of the Jewish memorial on 15 April 1946 © Yad Vashem

-In the months following Liberation, former prisoners erected memorials to the deceased on the former camp grounds: In September 1945, a wooden memorial was erected in memory of the Jewish victims and in November 1945, initiated by Polish survivors, a large wooden cross was erected.
-Between 1946 and 1952, part of the former camp site was turned into a memorial with an inscription wall and obelisk.
+In the first months after the liberation, survivors already began establishing commemorative sites in the grounds of the former camp.
+A wooden monument dedicated to the Jewish victims was unveiled in September 1945, and a large wooden cross was erected by Polish survivors in November 1945.
+Between 1946 and 1952, a section of the former camp complex was transformed into a memorial with an inscription wall and an obelisk.

 Chronology